-File Contains these file options: Save All, Save Selected Machine, Print Machine Report, Exit (from Machine Definition screen).
+Option Description File Contains these file options: Save All, Save Selected Machine, Print Machine Report, Exit (from Machine Definition screen).
 The first three options also appear as tool buttons in the Toolbar (see below).
-Edit Contains these row editing options: Insert Before, Insert After, Delete Row.
+Edit Contains the following options for editing rows: Insert Before, Insert After, Delete Row.
+The rows inserted are copies of the original row, enabling you to edit the content.
 You can also access these options by right-clicking the process list cell you want to edit.
 Help On-line help.

+Option Description

-Saves all machine records to disk.
+Ø Saves all machine records to disk.

 Saves the selected machine record to disk.

-Automatically resizes the columns to accommodate long values (when the window is maximized).
+1111 Automatically resizes the columns to accommodate long values (when the window is maximized).

 Print machine report.

-Select a machine from the machine name drop-down list.
+JIGXY6 ▼ Select a machine from the machine name drop-down list.
 The names that appear in the list are defined in the Virtual CIM Setup.

-For further information, see "Edit Menu: New Object" in Chapter 7.
+7.1.2.
 Machine Process Table